Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 This technical report is to provide an overview of the large multimodal models.
 The report includes the following sections.
-1) What is Large multimodel model 2) Why we are interested in LMM 3) LMM Architeture, 4) MLLM Training Strategy and Data, and 5)MLLM for Document Understanding.
+1) What is Large multimodel model 2) Why we are interested in LMM 3) LMM Architeture, 4) LMM Training Strategy and Data, and 5)LMM for Document Understanding.
 At the end of the this technical report, we will also include some highlights of a few recent LMM models.

 # 1. What is LMM?